symdeb/Arduino-Touch-Player/README.md

          TP4(IN)   C       TP2(OUT)

-We make D1 high, then read DIN1 and DIN2
-Then mke D2 high and read DIN1 and DIN2 again.
+The code sets D1 high and then read DIN1 and DIN2.
+The D2 is set and D1 low  and read DIN1 and DIN2 again.

 When TP1 is high and TP3 is high, then A must be connected, and if TP4 is high, then B is connected as well.
-When TP2 is high and TP3 is high, then D must be connected, and if TP4 is high, then C is connected as well.
+WWhen TP2 is high and TP3 is high, then D must be connected, and if TP4 is high, then C is connected as well.

-Using the in and output values, we cam create a binary number, and then convert it into decimal.
+The in and output values represent a binary number and the results is converted to decimal.

     -- OUT --     -- IN ----
     DOUT1 DOUT2   DIN1  DIN2